 Afternoon

-In the afternoon, visit Minorite Monastery, a peaceful complex with beautiful gardens, a small museum, and exhibits on the town’s religious history.
+In the afternoon, visit Minorite Monastery, a peaceful complex with gardens, exhibits, and a look into the town’s religious history.

-Next, head to the Latrán District, one of the oldest parts of Cesky Krumlov.
-The streets are filled with colorful houses, small shops, and cafes.
-It’s a great area to explore at your own pace.
+Next, explore the Latrán District, one of the oldest areas in Cesky Krumlov.
+The streets here are lined with colorful buildings, small shops, and cafes.
+I also found this area a little quieter than the center of town, which made it one of my favorite places to wander.

 Evening

-For your final dinner, visit Restaurace Konvice, a cozy spot serving Czech specialties in a chill setting.
+For your final dinner in Cesky Krumlov, visit Restaurace Konvice, a cozy restaurant serving traditional Czech dishes.

 Tours to Book in Cesky Krumlov